Credit Risk Manager Jobs in USA with Visa Sponsorship

 Which visa types do Credit Risk Managers typically use to work in the U.S.?

-H-1B is the most common path and the one most financial institutions are set up to sponsor.
+H-1B visa is the most common path and the one most financial institutions are set up to sponsor.
 Candidates with extraordinary ability, demonstrated through publications, industry awards, or significant model contributions at a major institution, may qualify for O-1A, which has no lottery.
-TN status is available to Canadian and Mexican nationals if the role maps to an eligible USMCA category, though Credit Risk Manager requires careful framing to fit.
+TN visa status is available to Canadian and Mexican nationals if the role maps to an eligible USMCA category, though Credit Risk Manager requires careful framing to fit.

 How competitive is H-1B sponsorship for Credit Risk Managers compared to other finance roles?